Trentino-Alto Adige/Südtirol: History

-The issue was resolved in 1971, when a new Austro-Italian treaty was signed and ratified.
-It stipulated that disputes in South Tyrol would be submitted for settlement to the International Court of Justice in The Hague, that the province would receive greater autonomy within Italy, and that Austria would not interfere in South Tyrol's internal affairs.
-The new agreement proved broadly satisfactory to the parties involved and the separatist tensions soon eased.
-Matters were helped further by Austria's accession to the European Union in 1995, which has helped to improve cross-border cooperation.
+The issue began to be resolved in 1971, when a new Austro-Italian treaty was signed and ratified.
+It stipulated that disputes in South Tyrol would be submitted for settlement to the International Court of Justice in The Hague; that while staying in the two-province region, South Tyrol would receive greater autonomy within Italy (and apart from Trentino); and that Austria would not interfere in South Tyrol's internal affairs.
+The new agreement proved broadly satisfactory to the parties involved and the separatist tensions eased.